-The majority of people will want to stay in Old Town during their visit, as it is a large area with the biggest collection of attractions.
+Old Town is the best place to stay in Key West for first-timers because it is a large area with the biggest collection of attractions and hotels.
 However, those wanting to stay near the airport will be better off in New Town.
 This is also a great choice for those on a budget as well.

 Those visiting for New Year’s Eve will want to consider the historic seaport.
 With beautiful views of the fireworks over the water and a bar that hosts the most iconic event of the night, it is the destination that gives you the most complete experience.